Raphaelle Peale: Style

 Alfred Frankenstein has called Raphaelle Peale "the first really distinguished still-life specialist to emerge in this country, and he is one of the four major still-life painters of the nineteenth century in the United States."
 His style may have been influenced by Spanish still life paintings he saw on his trip to Mexico and by the two works by Juan Sanchez Cotan, exhibited at the Pennsylvania Academy in 1816.
 Most of Peale's paintings are small in scale, and depict a few objects—usually foodstuffs—arranged on a tabletop before a darkened background.

 A notable exception to this is his trompe-l'œil, Venus Rising from the Sea—A Deception (also entitled After the Bath, 1822, in the collection of the Nelson-Atkins Museum of Art).
 This painting serves as a distinct thematic departure from his other work.
 While the dark backdrop is consistent with his still life works, there were themes of this work that make it unique amongst Peale's other works.
-Instead of featuring food, the subject is instead Venus, who is just barely visible from behind the napkin covering her.
+Instead of featuring food, the subject is Venus, who is just barely visible from behind the napkin covering her.
 This theme of covering is consistent with a previous work of his, Peaches Covered by a Handkerchief.
 By covering the subject, Peale introduced a theme of mystery to his painting which has survived to this day.
 The act of covering a nude figure was not new to the world of art, however Peale took this choice literally when painting the cover into the painting itself.
 The mystery of this work is compounded by the lack of clear date on the painting itself due to a smudged last digit.
 There was also an element of humor within this particular work.
 According to family stories, Peale painted this work in part as a prank on his wife.
 Making it appear as if he was hiding a pornographic image under a napkin, he wanted to goad his wife into scratching at the canvas.
 This sets this painting apart from the other Peale works, which tend to follow a more straightforward approach as previously mentioned.

 It was his nephew George Escol Sellers's opinion that Raphaelle Peale was the most talented of Charles Wilson Peale's artist children and that "it was the Revolution that made him the wreck he was".